MaxxiPaxxi/MaxxiPaxxi/README.md

 ## Projects

 I am currently teaching myself my way around Arch Linux and setting up my environment.
-I have some projects on the Linux Kernel, especially fixing firmware driver issues with my HP Pavilion Laptop.
+I have some projects on the Linux Kernel, especially fixing firmware driver issues with my Laptop
 I have been working on the Linux Kernel for 4 years now and know my way around the Linux Kernel and the Linux Terminal with some limited knowledge in Shell scripting.

 ## Programming Languages